-- The California Public Utilities Commission will require default time-of-use (TOU) rates for residential customers in 2019, and it is working with California Independent System Operator and the California Energy Commission to create a market for demand response (DR) and energy efficiency resources.71 - In 2014, Massachusetts ordered its electricity distribution companies to file TOU rates with critical peak pricing as the default rate design for residential customers once utility grid modernization investments are in place.72 - In 2015, the Michigan Public Service Commission directed DTE Electric to make TOU and dynamic peak pricing available on an opt-in basis to all customers with advanced metering infrastructure by January 1, 2016.
-Similarly, Consumers Energy must make TOU available on an opt-in basis by January 1, 2017. - Also in 2015, the New York Public Service Commission released a regulatory framework and implementation plan (Reforming the Energy Vision) to align electric utility practices and the state's regulatory framework with technologies in information management, power generation, and distribution.
-A related measure in 2014 approved a \$200 million Brooklyn-Queens demand management program, which includes 41 megawatts (MW) of customer-side measures, including DR, distributed generation, distributed energy storage, and energy efficiency, to cost-effectively defer approximately \$1 billion in transmission and distribution investment. - In June 2015, the Pennsylvania Public Utility Commission set a total peak demand reduction of 425 MW for electric distribution companies by 2021, against a 2010 baseline. - In Rhode Island, DR is continuing to be tested in pilot programs by National Grid and will be incorporated in analysis for "non-wires alternatives" to traditional utility infrastructure planning.73
+- Also in 2015, the New York Public Service Commission released a regulatory framework and implementation plan ("Reforming the Energy Vision") to align electric utility practices and the state's regulatory framework with technologies in information management, power generation, and distribution.
+A related measure in 2014 approved a \$200 million Brooklyn-Queens demand management program, which includes 41 megawatts (MW) of customer-side measures, including DR, distributed generation, distributed energy storage, and energy efficiency, to cost effectively defer approximately \$1 billion in transmission and distribution investment. - In June 2015, the Pennsylvania Public Utility Commission set a total peak demand reduction of 425 MW for electric distribution companies by 2021, against a 2010 baseline. - In Rhode Island, DR is continuing to be tested in pilot programs by National Grid and will be incorporated in analysis for "nonwires alternatives" to traditional utility infrastructure planning.^m

 The legal and regulatory environment for DR is highly dynamic and evolving at both the national and state levels.
-On January 25, 2016, the U.S. Supreme Court upheld FERC's authority to regulate DR programs in wholesale electricity markets (FERC Order No. 745).
-74 While this decision provides final policy clarity, it was made almost 2 years after the Appeals Court issued the opposite decision; in the intervening time, the markets were operating under the lower court's interpretation that FERC's DR order was encroaching on each state's exclusive right to regulate its utility markets.
+On January 25, 2016, the U.S. Supreme Court upheld FERC's authority to regulate DR programs in wholesale electricity markets (FERC Order No. 745).66 While this decision provides final policy clarity, it was made almost 2 years after the Appeals Court issued the opposite decision; in the intervening time, the markets were operating under the lower court's interpretation that FERC's DR order was encroaching on each state's exclusive right to regulate its utility markets.
 As affirmed by the Supreme Court, the FERC order ensures that DR providers are compensated at the same rates as generation owners.
 This ruling is also expected to provide a more favorable environment for DR market growth by facilitating the participation of third parties in the aggregation of DR resources.